 The shocking truth about lightning

 Lightning is an electrostatic discharge that equalizes the negative/positive polarization between two objects.
-(When you get shocked touching a doorknob, you’ve been struck by lightning.)
-The cause of polarization during electrical storms isn’t completely understood, but it’s generally accepted that the extreme vertical convective air motion (convection is up/down circular flow caused when less-dense warm air rises, becomes more dense as it cools, and falls; convection is also what causes bubbling in boiling water) in a thunderstorm carries positively charged molecules upward and negatively charged molecules downward.
+In fact, when you get shocked touching a doorknob, you’ve been struck by lightning.
+The cause of polarization during electrical storms isn’t completely understood, but it’s generally accepted that the extreme vertical convective air motion (convection is up/down circular flow caused when less-dense warm air rises, becomes more dense as it cools with elevation, and ultimately becomes cool/dense enough to fall.
+Convection is also what causes bubbling in boiling water.
+Convection in a thunderstorm carries positively charged molecules upward and negatively charged molecules downward.
 Because opposite charges attract each other, the extreme polarization (positive charge at the top of the cloud, negative charge near the ground) is quickly (and violently) equalized: lightning.

-With lightning comes thunder, the sound of air expanding rapidly (exploding) when heated by a 50,000 degree lightning bolt.
-The visual component of the lightning bolt that caused the thunder travels to you at the speed of light, over 186,000 miles per second (virtually instantaneous regardless of distance).
-But lightning’s aural component, thunder, only travels at the speed of sound (a little more than 750 miles per hour—a million times slower than light).
-Knowing that the thunder occurred with the lightning flash, and how fast both travel, we can compute the approximate distance of the lightning strike.
+With lightning comes thunder, the sound of air expanding explosively when heated by a 50,000 degree jolt of electricy.
+The visual component of the lightning bolt that caused the thunder travels to you at the speed of light, over 186,000 miles per second (virtually instantaneous regardless of your distance on Earth).
+But lightning’s aural component, thunder, only travels at the speed of sound, a little more than 750 miles per hour—a million times slower than light.
+Knowing that the thunder occurred at the same time as the lightning flash, and how fast both travel, we can compute the approximate distance of the lightning strike.
 At 750 miles per hour, thunder will travel about a mile in about five seconds: Dividing the time between the lightning’s flash and the thunder’s crash by five gives you the lightning’s distance in miles; divide the interval by three for the distance in kilometers.
 If five seconds pass between the lightning and the thunder, the lightning struck about one mile away; fifteen seconds elapsed means it’s about three miles away.

-The 30 people killed by lightning in the United States each year had one thing in common: each didn’t believe he or she would be struck by lightning when they started whatever it was they were doing when they were struck.
-The only sure way to be safe in an electrical storm is to be in a fully enclosed structure or metal vehicle, away from open windows, plumbing, wiring, and electronic devices.
+The 30 (or so) people killed by lightning in the United States each year had one thing in common with the rest of us: they didn’t believe they’d be struck by lightning when they started whatever it was they were doing when they were struck.
+The only sure way to be safe in an electrical storm is to be in a fully enclosed structure or metal-framed vehicle, away from open windows, plumbing, wiring, and electronics.

 While there’s no completely safe way to photograph lightning, it doesn’t hurt to improve your odds of surviving to enjoy the fruits of your labor.
-(Unfortunately, photographing lightning requires being outside, at least some of the time.)
+(Unfortunately, photographing lightning usually requires being outside.)
 Most lightning strikes within a six mile radius of the previous strike.
 So, if less than thirty seconds elapses between the flash and bang, you’re too close.
 And since “most” doesn’t mean “all,” it’s even better to allow a little margin for error.
 Thunder isn’t usually audible beyond ten miles—if you can hear the thunder, it’s safe to assume that you’re in lightning range.

 But if you absolutely, positively must be outside with the lightning crashing about you, or you simply find yourself caught outside with no available shelter, there are few things you can do to reduce the chance you’ll be struck: